 The card must be turned in no later than 4 p.m., Tuesday, August 28.
 Any student who fails to submit a card by 4 p.m. will have to add classes when the drop/add process begins on Wednesday afternoon, August 29, 3 p.m., in the Harris Center.
 Using the cards, the Registrar's staff enrolls students in classes based on a very equitable lottery method.

 Your Course Schedule Posted

-As soon as registration is completed on Wednesday, August 23 at 2 p.m., your schedule will be released and viewable via your WebAdvisor account.
+As soon as registration is completed on Wednesday, August 29 at 2 p.m., your schedule will be released and viewable via your WebAdvisor account.
 Click on Class Schedule on the main menu.
 If there are any errors, you should visit the Registrar’s Office immediately.

 As of 2 p.m. on Wednesday, all classes are under the direct control of instructors, and the instructor’s or department representative’s signature will be required to add a course (which you will be able to do at 3 p.m. that day).
 If you want to add or drop any of your courses, a new process will ensue as of 3 p.m. on Wednesday.
 See next step below.

-The Course Change form — necessary to add or drop courses — will be available in Harris, in the Registrar’s Office, and online, and a signature form the instructor of the class is required, as well as a signature from your faculty adviser.
+The Course Change form — necessary to add or drop courses — will be available in Harris, in the Registrar’s Office, and online.
+A signature from the instructor of the class is required, as well as a signature from your faculty adviser.

 The last day to add or drop a class will be Friday, September 14, but, realistically, students finalize their schedule within the first four class days.